handsontable/handsontable/docs/next/guides/advanced-topics/performance.md

 registerPlugin(ContextMenu);

-// switch the context menu on
 new Handsontable(container, {
   contextMenu: true,
-  // other settings
 });
 ```

-You can also optimize the use of **moment.js**.
-To find out more about this topic, see the [modules page](@/guides/building-and-testing/modules.md).
+You can also [optimize](@/guides/building-and-testing/modules.md#optimize-moment-js-locales) the size of Moment.js (Handsontable's dependency).

 ## Related articles